-- Noise criteria for internal noise levels according to AS/NZS 2107:2016 and the NSW Development near Rail Corridors and Busy Roads Interim Guideline, provided in Section 4.1. - Noise criteria for noise emissions from the development to noise-sensitive receivers in accordance with the NSW NPI and the AAAC Guideline for Childcare Acoustic Assessment, provided in Section 4.2.3. - Traffic noise generation criteria for additional vehicle movements on public roads presented in Section 4.3. - Construction noise criteria provided in Section 4.4. - Construction vibration criteria for human comfort and structural damage, provided in Section 4.5.
+- Noise criteria for internal noise levels according to AS/NZS 2107:2016, provided in Section 4.1. - Noise criteria for noise emissions from the development to noise-sensitive receivers in accordance with the NSW NPI, provided in Section 4.2. - Traffic noise generation criteria for additional vehicle movements on public roads presented in Section 4.3. - Construction noise criteria provided in Section 4.4. - Construction vibration criteria for human comfort and structural damage, provided in Section 4.5.